Collateral Damage (Millennium): Plot

 Leaving a bowling alley, student Taylor Watts (Jacinda Barrett) is abducted by two men.
 As she is dragged into a car, her dropped purse shows that her father is Millennium Group member Peter Watts (Terry O'Quinn).
-Watts is then seen briefing Federal Bureau of Investigation (FBI) agents on the kidnapping, as a witness describes one abductor, who was wearing a mask like those issued to U.S. troops in the Gulf War.
+Watts briefs FBI agents on the kidnapping, as a witness describes one abductor, who was wearing a mask like those issued to U.S. troops in the Gulf War.
 FBI agent Emma Hollis (Klea Scott) remarks to the agents that Watts failed to mention of the Millennium Group or those opposed to it in his briefing, and that her partner Frank Black (Lance Henriksen), who has been investigating the Group, is absent.

-On an examining table, one of the kidnappers, Eric Swan (James Marsters), strips Taylor, harshly washes her with a course brush, and photographs her.
+On an examining table, one of the kidnappers, Eric Swan (James Marsters), strips Taylor, harshly washes her with a coarse brush and photographs her.
 The picture is sent to Watts, who is seen looking at it while supervising the crime scene.
-Black is also at the scene, and experiences a vision of Operation Desert Storm.
-Evidence is found of military-style tyre and boot tracks; these lead the FBI to an address where they find the second kidnapper murdered—Black and Watts clash over whether the Group or Swan are responsible.
+Black is also at the scene and experiences a vision of the Gulf War.
+Evidence is found of military-issued tire and boot tracks, leading the FBI to an address where they find the second kidnapper murdered.
+Black and Watts clash over whether the Group or Swan are responsible.
 Back in the examination room, Swan exposes Taylor to a substance contained in a canister.

 Black tracks the history of the second kidnapper, finding that he was involved in a military medical group; Swan's name is also associated with this group.
-As Black is investigating, Watts approaches him, showing him a second photograph of Taylor, now looking sickly, beside the canister.
+Watts approaches Black, showing him a second photograph of Taylor, now looking sickly, beside the canister.
 Watts believes she has less than two days to live.
-Meanwhile, Hollis has discovered that Swan frequently called Art Bell's Coast to Coast AM radio show under a pseudonym to discuss conspiracy theories about Gulf War syndrome.
-Bell invites Black onto the show to speak to a listening Swan; the two realise that Black's wife was killed by a pathogen Swan was ordered to test on his troops during the Gulf War—an order which came from a group outside of the Army.
+Meanwhile, Hollis discovers that Swan frequently called Art Bell's Coast to Coast AM radio show under a pseudonym to discuss conspiracy theories about Gulf War syndrome.
+Bell invites Black onto the show to speak to a listening Swan; the two realize that Black's wife was killed by a pathogen Swan was ordered to test on his troops during the war—an order which came from a group outside of the United States Army.

 At his hideout, Swan retrieves an antidote for the pathogen; meanwhile, Hollis has managed to discover his location.
-Black and Hollis arrive to find that Watts and Group members have trained a sniper upon the building; Watts speaks to Swan over the phone and agrees to release information confirming the Millennium Group's role in the biological tests.
+Black and Hollis arrive to find that Watts and Group members have trained a sniper upon the building; Watts speaks to Swan over the phone and agrees to release information confirming the Group's role in the biological tests.
 However, during this time, Taylor has freed herself and taken Swan's antidote; she ambushes him and breaks his neck.
-After she returns home, she asks her father if Swan was right about Group's involvement; he does not answer.
+After she returns home, Taylor asks her father if Swan was right about Group's involvement; he does not answer.